Credit Management

 What is credit management?

-Hundreds of thousands of companies disappear every year in the world because they have suffered 1 or more unpaid invoices from their customers.
+Hundreds of thousands of companies disappear every year in the world because they suffer from chronic unpaid or late payments.
 Much more are impacted in their financial performance and development for the same reason.
-It is the same in all countries in the world.
+It is the same in all countries around the world.

 Why do we hear little about Credit Management?

-This situation is totally paradoxical because the specialists in the Accounts Receivable management, the credit managers, are absent where they would be the most needed: in the SMEs and SMIs which are the most fragile companies in case of unpaid debts and late payment
+This situation is totally paradoxical because the specialists in the Trade Receivable management, the credit managers, are absent where they would be most needed: in the SMEs and SMIs, which are the most fragile companies in cases of unpaid debts and late payment

-This discipline struggles to impose itself in the commercial culture of companies (although we can see some progress) in which it may seem difficult to address issues related to the payment of bills during the commercial negotiation.
+This discipline struggles to impose itself in the commercial culture of companies (although we can see some progress), and it may seem difficult to address issues related to the payment of bills during commercial negotiations.
 This is a serious mistake because it is at this time that the payment conditions are set.
-Credit management principles should be included in SMEs / SMIs to avoid bad debts, cause of thousands of bankruptcies per year.
+Credit management principles should be included in SMEs / SMIs to avoid bad debts, which cause thousands of bankruptcies per year.

 • My DSO Manager